noahpierau/articles/data-integrity-draft.md

 ## Why is data integrity important?
-It's easy to illustrate the importance of data.
+It's not hard to illustrate the importance of data.
 According to an older report by McKinsey, organizations that use data to drive their decisions are reaping the benefits[^1].
 Data-driven organizations are 23 times more likely to outperform competitors in customer acquisition, 9 times more likely to retain customers, and up to 19 times more profitable.

 However, the data-driven attitude of organizations has a significant downside: personal data is quickly becoming a commodity which is collected and sold without consent.
 Individuals want more visibility and control over how their personal data is used and stored[^2].
 Today, the way companies gather and manage individual data varies by region and platform.
 The ecosystem lacks a consistent and transparent way of gathering these permissions, and individuals are frustrated.